Blood Transfusions

 • Medical history: Donors with certain medical conditions or histories may be deferred, such as those with a history of cancer or certain heart conditions.

 It's important to note that these requirements are in place to ensure the safety of both the donor and the recipient of the blood donation.
-Potential donors should contact their local blood center or blood bank to confirm their eligibility to donate.
+Potential donors should contact their local blood center or blood bank to confirm their eligibility to donate, such as their local Red Cross, Bloodworks Northwest, Vitalant, etc.

 Common Blood Donation Deferrals: